Bolshiye Vyazyomy: Vyazyomy estate and manor

-As they were 'daily bothered by numerous pulks of Cossacks' Napoleon ordered to clean the area and forage with the assistance of a Dutch flying squadron, two battalions of the 33rd Regiment Light infantry.
+As they were 'daily bothered by numerous pulks of Cossacks' Napoleon ordered to clean the area and forage with the assistance of :de:Johan Frederik Wilhelm Veeren and a Dutch flying squadron, two battalions of the 33rd Regiment Light infantry.

 Boris was seriously wounded and died six months later in Vilnius.
 The estate passed to his brother Dmitry Vladimirovich, who was the hero of the Patriotic War of 1812 and became military governor-general of Moscow in 1820.
 Vyaziomy was famous for its collections.
 The Golitsyns' family archive was kept here.
 In 1844 Vyazyomy was inherited by Boris Dmitrievich Golitsyn.
 The last owner of Vyaziomy was Dmitry Borisovich Golitsyn.
 During the years of his possession a new bell tower was built and the church building was repaired.
 In 1899, one of the first handicraft cooperative organizations in Russia was founded in Bolshye Vyazyomy.
 The Peasant Theater in Vyazyomy was considered to be one of the most prominent peasant theaters of its time and was visited by Leo Tolstoy.

 In 1908, Golitsyn made up his mind, stimulated by the Stolypin reform to make a leased datcha settlement on his estate.
 In 1929, during the Soviet period, a collective farm was established on the expropriated properties of the Golitsyns.
 In 1935 a military airfield was built near the village of Malye Vyazyomy ('Little Vyaziomy'; Bolshiye Vyaziomy means 'Great Vyazyomy'), a paratrooper school was established in the former palace, and a training center for tank drivers in 1940.
 In 1943, the evacuation hospitals in Vyazyomy were closed, and a horse breeding research institute was opened in the manor; it was later renamed the Zootechnical institute, which was replaced by a phytopathology scientific research institute.